EvanSchalton/tuya-homeassistant-openapi/README.md

 -----

-ACTIVELY WORKING TO MOVE THIS OVER TO A MORE FEATURE RICH IMPLEMENTATION https://github.com/azerty9971/xtend_tuya/issues/346#issuecomment-2967370954
+ACTIVELY WORKING TO MOVE THIS OVER TO A MORE FEATURE RICH IMPLEMENTATION

+https://github.com/azerty9971/xtend_tuya/issues/346#issuecomment-2967370954

 If you want to leverage this while it's still under review you can add my github fork to HA under HACS (https://github.com/EvanSchalton/xtend_tuya.git) then install the tuya_xtend integration.

-Oncce this is merged into Azerty's repo you should be able to install that over the fork w/out issue (or reconfiguration).
+Once this is merged into Azerty's repo you should be able to install that over the fork w/out issue (or reconfiguration).

 -----